Southern Yakutia (Sakha)

 Yugoslavia after its disintegration, and then multiply it by fifteen.”

-“That’s a baseless assumption,” Taidje groaned this time.
+“That’s a baseless assumption,” Taidje groaned.

-Boris heaved out in exasperation,
+Boris heaved out in exasperation

 shaking his head, “You are so wrong, Comrade Taidje!
 Mikhail Sergeyevich